Eastern Channel Pile Light

-Eastern Channel Pile Light, also known as the East Wedding Cake due to its shape, is an active pile lighthouse located at the Sydney Harbour, New South Wales, Australia, off Laings Point in the Vaucluse suburb of Sydney.
+The Eastern Channel Pile Light, also known as the East Wedding Cake due to its shape, is an active pile lighthouse located on Sydney Harbour, New South Wales, Australia, off Laings Point, Vaucluse.
 It marks the eastern end of the Sow and Pigs Reef.

 History

 Eastern Channel Pile Light was established in 1924 together with Western Channel Pile Light.
 It is constructed from concrete bottom (originally known as the "gas house") with a copper top and a wooden stakes skirt.
 It was originally gas powered (probably a carbide lamp), and was later converted to solar power.

 Site operation

-The light is operated by the Sydney Ports Corporation and is scheduled for replacement.
+The light is operated by the Port Authority of New South Wales.
 It is accessible only by boat, and is closed to the public.